jon-cajacob/data-and-analytics/docs/01-book/01-chapter5/05-03-filtering.md

 I would recommend to use both options as they improve the user experience of the dashboard.

 ![03-86](/img/img_book_03-86.png)

+#### 7. Add a second visualization and configure the interactions between the slicers and the visuals

+[...]

 In this chapter, we explored how to use slicers and the filter pane to establish and dynamically change a filter context on a report page.
 As introduced in the beginning of this chapter, we can also manipulate the filter context with measures.
 This is the topic of the next few chapters.